Osaka makes Miami quarterfinals, says she's more grateful

 “When Naomi is at the top of her game, she’s very, very hard to beat,” Collins said.

 Daria Saville also got into the quarterfinals, surviving a three-hour match to beat Lucia Bronzetti 5-7, 6-4, 7-5.
-Saville has climbed a staggering 500 spots in the world rankings in about a month and a half; she was 627th in the world in mid-February and could make the top 100 if she wins her next match against either No. 22 Belinda Bencic or Aliaksandra Sasnovich.
+Saville has climbed a staggering 500 spots in the rankings in about a month and a half; she was 627th in the world in mid-February and could make the top 100 if she wins her next match against No. 22 Belinda Bencic — a 6-2, 6-3 winner Monday over Aliaksandra Sasnovich.

 No. 2 Iga Swiatek, who is already assured of moving to No. 1 next week, also rolled into the quarterfinals with a 6-3, 6-1 win over No. 14 Coco Gauff.

 The top seed in Miami beat Spain’s Pedro Martinez 6-3, 6-4.
-A trip to the semifinals is all it would take for Medvedev to leapfrog Novak Djokovic and return to No. 1.
+A trip to the semifinals is all it would take for Medvedev to leapfrog Novak Djokovic — who can’t travel to the U.S. because he isn’t vaccinated against COVID-19 — and return to No. 1.

 Next up for Medvedev: American Jenson Brooksby, who rallied from 0-4 down in the third set to upset No. 15 Roberto Bautista Agut 6-3, 5-7, 6-4.